alexandrelam/ilog/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Use Postman to test the api! (https://www.postman.com/)

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [OpenAPI documentation](http://localhost:4000/docs)_

 <p align="right">(<a href="#top">back to top</a>)</p>